Pricing Simplified Across Fragmented Systems

 Role:

-• Led the redesign of pricing workflows across fragmented systems
+• Led end-to-end redesign of pricing workflows across fragmented systems

 The Challenge